strongloop/loopback-example-facade/README.md

 **1) One way dependencies**

 Each arrow represents the direction of coupling.
 Eg. the facade must know about the Account service API, but not the other way around.
-Microservices should depend on the facade, more on why below.
+Microservices should not depend on the facade/API layer, more on why below.

 **2) Purposeful Interfaces**

-The facade should act as the mediator, orchestrator and aggregator.
+The facade should act as the mediator, simple orchestrator and aggregator.
 It should do so in a way that treats its clients (eg. a mobile application) as the first class citizen.
 This could mean providing coarse grain APIs that are purpose designed, allowing mobile clients to access data without having to do much aggregation.
 In some cases this also mean providing very fine grain APIs that allow almost database like access, allowing client applications to provide more rich / interactive experiences.

-**3) Simple and Isolated Microservices**

 The facade pattern used in this example allows for each service to be simple and focused.
 In this case on interacting with data in a reliable and scalable way.
-This doesn't mean the facade itself should be complex.
-It shouldn't include any business logic, only enough logic to provide purpose specific interfaces.
+This doesn't mean the facade should be complex because it doesn't include any business logic.
+It only provides specific interfaces.

+**3) Simple and Isolated Microservices**

+Microservices represent the integration layer for the disparate backend systems.
+These systems often hold correlated data which may lead to data integrity issues and inconsistencies in business processes.
+Microservices need to use the best tools available across different plaforms and runtimes to give a consistent service abstraction.
+Microservices are hence PolyGlot services and could use multiple languages and runtimes within the same application domain.

 ### Caching